fishbrain/job-assignment-android-engineer/README.md

 - **Project Name:** Fishbrain Assignment
 - **Project Goal:** Creating a simplified version of the Fishbrain app that just includes a simplified catches view.
 - **Technology:** Java
-- **Deliverables:** The solution should be sent as a pull request in this github project
+- **Deliverables:** The solution should be sent using the greenhouse.io link that will be provided during the interview process.

 **Mockups**: [TBD]